cosmos72/stmx/doc/introduction.md

   in transactional memory and finally copies the transaction log onto the transactional memory while holding locks.
-STMX is quite optimized, but this machinery comes at an obvious performance cost with respect to hand-made, highly optimized locking code (but a good reality check is to ask yourself how many people have the skill and patience to write such code without bugs).
+STMX is quite optimized, but this machinery comes at an obvious performance cost with respect to hand-made, highly optimized locking code (but a good cross-check is to ask yourself how many people have the skill and patience to write such locking code without bugs).
 - it is NOT supposed to be used for all data structures in a Common Lisp program.
 STMX is intended only for the data accessed concurrently by multiple threads while being modified by at least one thread.
-And even in that case, transactional memory is **not always** needed: it depends on the kinds of modifications.
+And even in that case, transactional memory is **not always** needed: for simple modifications locking code is usually feasible; for complex, structural modifications transactions can help greatly.
 - it is NOT a serialization or persistence framework.
 Rather, messing with metaclasses and playing (allowed) tricks with slots contents as STMX does, quite likely does **not** mix well with serialization or persistence